cdktf/cdktf-provider-gitlab/docs/groupLdapLink.go.md

 The ID of a custom member role.

 Only available for Ultimate instances.
 When using a custom role, the `group_access` must match the base role used to create the custom role.
+To remove a custom role and revert to a base role, set this value to `0`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.11.0/docs/resources/group_ldap_link#member_role_id GroupLdapLink#member_role_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.0.0/docs/resources/group_ldap_link#member_role_id GroupLdapLink#member_role_id}

 ---